 2 – When signing up to be a stylist, there’s a warm-up period for you to get to know the company, and the products before deciding to commit to the business program.
 In that sense, they aren’t pushy and there’s no obligation to invest if you don’t want to.
 If you do decide to join, training will be available through your sponsor, the team and the company.

 3 – In the beginning, your boutique will be curated by the company in order to give you a good headstart in selling.
 Thereafter, you basically get to choose what goes into the inventory according to personal style and your buyers’ needs.
 It also lets you preorder stuff to prepare your shop for the following season.

 4 – Every sales rep gets a personalized website that doesn’t direct to the official store.
-Instead, you can list your favorite clothing so no two stylists boutique would look the same.
-The personal store is set up in such a way that is navigation and customer friendly so it’s quite easy for customers to find what they want and pay for the item.
+Instead, you can list your favorite clothing so no two stylist boutique would look the same.
+The personal store is set up in such a way that it is user-friendly so it’s quite easy for customers to find what they want and pay for the item.

 These sites are often shared on Instagram and Facebook profiles as you promote different styles on social media.
 You earn from retail profit whenever someone clicks and purchases through your online boutique.

 5 – The credit system is a good way to save on inventory costs.
 Inside every inventory kit, there are bonus credits for A&D products that are worth twice the value.
 The rep credit system, on the other hand, lets you earn 100% in sales profit so that’s a good motivator to work harder for your business.

 Many people start network marketing on a part-time basis, but before you go any further, know that it is not all rainbows and roses.
 Anyone who works in retail or dealt with inventory before will know what I mean.
 If you never had any experience, it’s worth finding out the cons of running an offline/online boutique business before going full time.

 What Are The Challenges of Selling Agnes and Dora?